mononoken/connect-four/README.md

 I just recently read '99 Bottles of OOP' by Sandi Metz, so I am also hoping to apply the principles from that book in this project as well.
 These include working horizontally, reaching Shameless green, refactoring under green, SOLID principles, and many more concepts.

+2022-09-02
+I have a sneaking suspicion that I found the wrong abstraction when extracting the repetitive 'coordinates' parameters.
+These are coordinates.
+Cells do have coordinates, but it is it a Cell's job to know other coordinates?

+I think perhaps what I really wanted was a Coordinator class.
+The Coordinator would know given a coordinate, what coordinates relate.
+It would not know what 'marks' or Cells would be in those coordinates.
+It simply would tell you, if you want the horizontal line that contains a coordinate, here it is.

+Now that seems like a class with a single role or a single action.
+"Give me a coordinate, and I will return you lines."

+2022-09-02
+I asked myself this morning, I am having trouble extracting the Column and Cell classes because of how I setup my tests.
+My tests expecte Board to be able to take an argument of an arrays that represent a board in Connect Four.
+This made it easy for me to write test boards.

+This thought led me to two others.
+The first, is that if Column and Cell are to be useful, they should be able to fulfill this test.
+My tests should be easy to follow, and the way they visually look now, I think that is the case.

+The second thought, however, is that my tests are misleading!
+The boards are flipped.
+I have columns horizontal and rows vertical.
+This is because of how arrays are defined in Ruby, they lean towards being horizontal (which is in turn a product of how English works).

+Why did I make these horizontal arrays represent columns instead of horizontal rows?
+Because the game has discs traverse through columns, not through rows.
+I made an unconscious decision that it would be best to keep columns as one clear object.

+Going back to my second thought which stems from the first.
+Visually, for my eyes, I can tell what the arrays with an array are trying to visually represent in the tests.
+However, is this the best form for the test?
+How does this array in arrays compare to just having one large array or even a string?

+I recall now that originally, I actually wanted to start with the display method of the board.
+If I had written that method, and it returned a string, then I could have used that string to compare with tests...

+But, isn't that going against a core principle of TDD?
+My tests should be decoupled from code.
+For example, if my tests all know that a #display method will return a string and that string represents a board, my tests now know something about the code.
+Worse, that knowing is a dependency!
+If the display method changed, all of my tests would become a wall of red.

+How is this different from the current state of affairs?
+Right now, with arrays in arrays being fed into the test, my test knows that it gives data grouped in a specific way, the Board class can make that into a board and use the appropriate methods on that data.
+While things would break if the expected input were to change for Board, that is something that should be foundational to the class and should stay constant if possible.
+Taking an array of 42 values seems foundational to me.
+The fact that the 42 values are grouped in 7 'column' arrays I think is also fine, for now.

+2022-09-01
+I had a thought this morning.
+My new Disc class seems to have some problems.
+The use of its methods are currently only being used for helping to find wins on the board.
+They are also planned to store whatever mark is dropped in each space on the board.

+That's where my concern lines.
+There are discs, but there is also the space the disc resides.
+Which does my Disc class represent?

+If it is the space of the board itself, it is a poor choice of word.
+In the beginning of the game, the board will have no discs dropped.
+Will these spaces contain no object then?

+My bigger worry is, if these objects are created as they are dropped, then how will a disc already on the board know when a new disc has been dropped beside it?
+I would have to update all discs each time of the state of the board when a new disc is dropped.
+That sounds awfully inefficient!

+Perhaps it is not.
+If I think of it concretely, what is this board?
+This board is a collection of columns, which also happen to be a collection of rows and diagonals.
+Each row is a collection of spaces which can receive a disc.
+Each disc will thus have a position on the overall board, but that position will already be known by the space itself.
+Thus the disc really only needs to know its mark.

+I think this idea of spaces presented itself by the fact that I named the parameters for methods 'coordinates'.
+I did not name them 'discs' but last night I mistook them as Discs.

+So, later in the day, I was able to name one of the things that was bugging me.
+It was a code smell called Primitive Obsession.
+I was using arrays as coordinates and as columns and as the set of columns.
+These formed the foundation of data storage in Board.
+However, these were all ultimately instances of the primitive class, Array.
+I wanted these to be their own classes.
+However, when I started work on extracting a class such as Column, I discovered a tremendous horror.
+Many of my tests relied on the ability to inject an array of arrays into Board.

+I am currently fumbling to find a way to inject these extracted classes into Board without breaking my tests.
+I wonder how I should have written these tests to begin with to avoid this.

+I also hear the whisper of shameless green.
+What is the problem here?
+My tests are shamelessly green.
+Sure, there is a code smell here, but I am not trying to make any changes here so should I leave it as is with the code smells and continue on the project?

+I'm curious what's going to happen if I continue on this refactoring path, so I am going for it.
+I realized that I could define #columns to return whatever I want if I define the method instead of attr_reader'ing it.
+So, if I inject my class and somehow get an array of the same shape to return from the new classes and have that return from #columns, the tests should all still pass.

 2022-08-31
 I was happy to make my diagonal methods cleaner, and I was able to make horizontal methods fairly quickly.